Upper Extremity Deep Vein Thrombosis

 - Lee JT, Karwowski JK, Harris EJ, Haukoos JS, Olcott C. Long-term thrombotic recurrence after nonoperative management of Paget-Schroetter syndrome.
 J Vasc Surg 2006;43:1236-43.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Sports and Exercise Cardiology, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and Imaging, Interventions and Vascular Medicine, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging, Sports & Exercise and Imaging
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Sports and Exercise Cardiology, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and Imaging, Interventions and Vascular Medicine, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging, Sports and Exercise and Imaging

 Keywords: Heparin, Low-Molecular-Weight, Anticoagulants, Axillary Vein, Subclavian Vein, Central Venous Catheters, Superior Vena Cava Syndrome, Vena Cava, Superior, Clavicle, Thoracic Wall, Fibrin, Cardiac Tamponade, Life Expectancy, Athletes, Pulmonary Embolism, Postthrombotic Syndrome, Thoracic Outlet Syndrome, Thrombectomy, Angioplasty, Tomography, X-Ray Computed, Pacemaker, Artificial, Thrombophilia, Lower Extremity, Magnetic Resonance Imaging, Stents, Neoplasms, Defibrillators, Decompression, Surgical, Tomography, Ligaments, Vitamin K